HyperCard: HyperTalk

-HyperCard contains an object oriented scripting language called HyperTalk, which was noted for having a syntax resembling casual English language.
-HyperTalk language features were predetermined by the HyperCard environment, although they could be extended by the use of externals functions (XFCN) and commands (XCMD), written in a compiled language.
-The weakly typed HyperTalk supports most standard programming structures such as "if-then" and "repeat".
+HyperCard contains an object-oriented scripting language called HyperTalk, which was noted for having a syntax resembling casual English language.
+HyperTalk language features were predetermined by the HyperCard environment, although they could be extended by the use of external functions (XFCN) and commands (XCMD), written in a compiled language.
+The weakly typed HyperTalk supports most standard programming structures such as "if–then" and "repeat".
 HyperTalk is verbose, hence its ease of use and readability.
-HyperTalk code segments are referred to as "scripts", a term that is considered less daunting to beginning programmers.
+HyperTalk code segments are referred to as "scripts."

 Externals

 HyperCard can be extended significantly through the use of external command (XCMD) and external function (XFCN) modules.
-These are code libraries packaged in a resource fork that integrate into either the system generally or the HyperTalk language specifically; this is an early example of the plug-in concept.
+These are code libraries packaged in a stack's resource fork that integrate into either the system generally or the HyperTalk language specifically; this is an early example of the plug-in concept.
 Unlike conventional plug-ins, these do not require separate installation before they are available for use; they can be included in a stack, where they are directly available to scripts in that stack.

 During HyperCard's peak popularity in the late 1980s, a whole ecosystem of vendors offered thousands of these externals such as HyperTalk compilers, graphing systems, database access, Internet connectivity, and animation.
 Oracle offered an XCMD that allows HyperCard to directly query Oracle databases on any platform, superseded by Oracle Card.
 BeeHive Technologies offered a hardware interface that allows the computer to control external devices.
 Connected via the Apple Desktop Bus (ADB), this instrument can read the state of connected external switches or write digital outputs to a multitude of devices.

 Externals allow access to the Macintosh Toolbox, which contains many lower-level commands and functions not native to HyperTalk, such as control of the serial and ADB ports.

 History

 Development

-HyperCard was created by Bill Atkinson following an LSD trip.
+Among the earliest Macintosh programs was Rolo, a simple free-form database program that Atkinson distributed on bulletin board systems.
+He created HyperCard following an LSD trip.
 Work for it began in March 1985 under the name of WildCard (hence its creator code of WILD).
 In 1986, Dan Winkler began work on HyperTalk and the name was changed to HyperCard for trademark reasons.
 It was released on 11 August 1987 for the first day of the MacWorld Conference & Expo in Boston, with the understanding that Atkinson would give HyperCard to Apple only if the company promised to release it for free on all Macs.
-Apple timed its release to coincide with the MacWorld Conference & Expo in Boston, Massachusetts to guarantee maximum publicity.
+Apple timed its release to coincide with Macworld to guarantee maximum publicity.

+Apple chairman John Sculley said "Hypercard opens up the Macintosh software environment in much the way the Macintosh II opened up Mac hardware".
+It and MultiFinder, also announced at Macworld, would be bundled with new Macs, and $49 each for existing customers.